Skip to content

 In accordance with KCSIE, the school will consider carrying out an online search as part of the due diligence on shortlisted candidates

-• A selective secondary school graded ‘Outstanding’ in every category,
+• Join a school graded ‘Outstanding’ in every category

 • Talented and supportive colleagues